-Native Vegetation Monitoring Strategy NRE Tasmania has made a commitment to enhancing systems and procedures for stakeholder collaboration on the continual improvement of TASVEG mapping:
+Native Vegetation Monitoring Strategy NRE Tas has made a commitment to enhancing systems and procedures for stakeholder collaboration on the continual improvement of TASVEG mapping:

 Native Vegetation Monitoring Strategy (PDF 526Kb)

 The Tasmanian Vegetation Monitoring and Mapping Program (TVMMP) would like to hear from external stakeholders who regularly undertake vegetation mapping activities that align with the data content of TASVEG.

 We currently provide two broad avenues for external clients to collaborate on mapping:

 The TASVEG notification service is hosted within the Natural Values Atlas (NVA) and provides registered NVA users with a mechanism to alert TVMMP to errors within the mapping or to provide field validation of vegcodes.

 Users have the ability to highlight TASVEG polygons through attribute query or by spatial selection via the mapping interface.
 Once a target polygon has been identified, users can make changes to the geometry or alter the attribute values as necessary.
 These changes are then sent to the TVMMP team for assessment and integration into the TASVEG Live mapping layer.